team467/467BlinkyBoard/README.md

 Team 467 blinky project to design/build a practice soldering kit

 ## Overview
 Taking inspiration from the "wee blinky" kit found here https://www.dalewheat.com/product/wee-blinky/, this project will adapt this basic LED blinking circuit to become more customized for FRC team 467.
-Overall goal is to involve students in the process of developing a circuit product from scratch and ultimately producing it to be used as part of our fall training sessions.
+Overall goal is to involve students in the process of developing a circuit board product from scratch and ultimately producing it to be used as part of our fall training sessions.

 ## Project Goals
 - Develop soldering practice kit